mpdf/mpdf.github.io/reference/mpdf-variables/useadobecjk.md

 the use of AutoFont.
 Thus a CSS stylesheet defining `lang="ja"` will be substituted by the Adobe Japanes font.
 (This will not prevent the use of other CJK fonts if specified by font-family.)

-The precise effect it has on different languages/fonts will be specified in the <span class="filename">config_cp.php</span>
+The precise effect it has on different languages/fonts is specified in the `\Mpdf\LangToFont` class.
- configuration file.

 <div class="alert alert-info" role="alert">
 	<strong>Note:</strong> This value can only be set as a configuration variable